syntactic/Cognitive-Control-Paradigm-Integration/content/Discussion/Distinguishing Within-Object and Between-Object Conflict.md

 ### Implications for the Parametric Design Space & Thesis Discussion

-This distinction offers a powerful lens through which to interpret the [[Results/PCA Results]].
+This distinction offers a powerful lens through which to interpret the [[PCA Results (merged conflict dimensions)]].
 The PCA, in its effort to find the largest axes of variance across the entire space, may place Stroop and Flanker paradigms in close proximity because they share the high-level feature of S-S conflict.

 In the **Discussion Chapter**, this note should be used to argue the following: